An Ultimate Guide to find the 35 most beautiful Iceland waterfalls

 Kvernufoss

-Just a half mile from the craziness at Skogafoss is another of the beautiful Iceland waterfalls to see.
+Just a half mile from Skogafoss’s craziness is another beautiful Iceland waterfall.
 You can walk behind Kvernufoss, which makes for a cool photo and hike.

 Mögáfoss